 I am convinced that this research will lead to the discovery of molecular reasons for the progression of DCIS to invasive breast cancer.
 It is critical to learn how to prevent DCIS from becoming invasive in order to prevent overtreatment and unnecessary suffering due to the side effects patients experience while being treated.
 It is an honor to support Dr. Doe and his team who have demonstrated their belief in the value of involvement of patient advocates in the formulation, design and translation of this research to ensure the greatest value to the patient community.
 I look forward to continuing to be an active member of this team.
 Thank you for your consideration.

-A biographical sketch—also known as a biosketch—is an abbreviated CV written in a specific format (e.g., NIH format) that summarizes your professional and educational accomplishments, publications and research advocacy experience.
-They are used to highlight important aspects of your training, experiences, and interests that may help researchers determine if you are a good fit for a particular project.
-Below are two examples of research advocate biosketches.
-A blank form of the template is provided by the National Institutes of Health and can be found here.
+A biographical sketch—also known as a biosketch—is an abbreviated Curriculum Vitae summarizing your breast cancer advocacy, professional and educational accomplishments, publications and research advocacy experience.
+It highlights important aspects of your advocacy experience, involvement in the breast cancer survivor community, training, skills and interests to help researchers determine if you are a good fit for a particular project.